jasny/improved-php-iterable/README.md

 Eliminate elements based on a criteria.

-The callback function is required amd should return a boolean.
+The callback function is required and should return a boolean.

 ```php
 Pipeline::pipe([3, 2, 2, 3, 7, 3, 6, 5])